 The target coverage for the SBT purse-seine fleet operating out of Port Lincoln is 10% of the total catch and effort for the fishery and 100% of all operations while an observer is on board.
-Most of the Australian SBT purse seine effort has historically taken place in an area between 33 to 35°S and between 131 and 133°E. In addition to the target 10% observer coverage of catch and effort by SBT purse seine vessels, observers monitored two tows in 2005, representing about 5% of all tows.
+Most of the Australian SBT purse seine effort has historically taken place in an area between 33 to 35°S and between 131 and 133°E. In addition to the target 10% observer coverage of catch and effort by SBT purse seine vessels, observers monitored two tows in 2006, representing about 6% of all tows.

-Observers in the purse seine fishery in 2005 spent 60 days at sea and observed fishing operations for 12 days and tow operations for 24 days.
+Observers in the purse seine fishery in 2006 spent 74 days at sea and observed fishing operations for 11 days and tow operations for 27 days.
 The remainder of their time in the fishery was spent positioning, steaming and searching, or was lost to bad weather.

-Typically, less than 7% of total effort in the purse seine sector of the Australian SBT fishery occurs in December and hence AFMA decided not to conduct observations in that month on the basis that such coverage is not cost-effective.
-The initial intention was to have one observer randomly assigned to the operation of several vessels during the months of January and February, as the majority of fishing effort typically occurs in those months.
-However due to crewing and other vessel issues raised by the industry, all observations of purse seine fishing in 2005 took place in January, with tow operations observed in February and March (Figure 2).
+Typically, less than 7% of total effort in the purse seine sector of the Australian SBT fishery occurs in December and hence AFMA decided not to conduct observations in that month on the basis that such coverage is not cost-effective or representative of the period when most of the catch occurs.
+There was an observer on board a tow vessel during January, however no fishing observations occurred during this time as no shots were undertaken by the associated purse seine vessel.

-Figure 2: The number of sets recorded in the SBT purse-seine fishery from December 2004 to March 2005.
+Figure 2: The number of sets recorded in the SBT purse-seine fishery from December 2005 to March 2006.
 The hatching represents areas where observations took place.